GuillaumeDesforges/fix-python/README.md

 ## Install

-Use temporarly in a shell
+Use temporarily in a shell

 ```
 nix shell github:GuillaumeDesforges/fix-python